 Here's everything you need to know about NDR, including how to calculate it and what it means for your SaaS business.

-Net Dollar Retention (NDR) is the net impact of upgrades, downgrades and churn from your current customers.
+Net Dollar Retention (NDR) is the net impact of upgrades, downgrades and churn from your current customers on annual or monthly recurring revenue (ARR or MRR).
 It does not include the impact of new customers.